 Basra Governor Asaad al-Eidani asserted in an Aug.
 25 statement to the press, “Basra’s water is not suitable for human use, and the services and funds that Abadi promised … have yet to be provided.”
 He added, “The water network in Basra province hasn’t been upgraded in 30 years, and it overlaps with the sewage networks, which are also old and whose water flows into the Shatt al-Arab.”

 On Aug.
 17, activists from the province posted a video on YouTube of water from a residential water pipe containing unidentified insects.
 Some residents have also used their cell phones to record examples of polluted water.
 For the moment, bottled water appears to be the only truly safe drinking water in Basra, but even when it is available it is often unaffordable.

-Fatima al-Zarkani, a former parliament member who represented Basra province, told Al-Monitor, “There are cases of poisoning, and people are suffering from very difficult conditions due to water pollution.
+Fatima al-Zarkani, a former parliament member who represented Basra province, told Al-Monitor, “There are [thousands of] cases of poisoning, and people are suffering from very difficult conditions due to water pollution.
 The government should carry out its responsibilities as soon as possible.”

 Iraqi Health Minister Adila Hammoud has tried to downplay the severity of the situation, claiming that only 1,500 people have been affected, ignoring the much higher figures issued by the Basra Health Directorate and the High Commission for Human Rights.

 Education officials have voiced concerns about the possible spread of disease among students at the start of the new school year.
 Meanwhile, the widespread illness in Basra has led to a lull in one of the largest protest movements in Iraq in years over public services, but the dire situation might ultimately be the catalyst for mobilizing an even bigger movement.